kitajchuk/PageController/README.md

     // This is a great place for CSS class-hooks to achieve nice page transitions });

+pageController.on( "page-controller-router-transition-out", function ( html ) {
+    // Refresh the document content for the new page
+    // You'll need to parse your content from the responseText string });

 pageController.on( "page-controller-router-transition-in", function ( data ) {
     // Transition in your page back in after the content is updated
     // data.status          => number